julianofirme/brand-mate/README.md

   - LangChain for document processing
   - Qdrant for vector storage

-## 🔧 Project Structure

-- `/src/app/page.tsx` - Main chat interface
-- `/src/app/api/chat/route.ts` - Chat API endpoint
-- `/src/app/api/upload/route.ts` - PDF upload handling
-- `/src/lib/pdf-processing.ts` - PDF processing utilities

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License